-This Perspective defines three new views in the Eclipse interface: The "Hibernate Configurations" in the left pane (a tab near the standard Package Explorer); the "Hibernate Dynamic SQL Preview" and "Hibernate Query Result" in the bottom pane.
+This Perspective defines three new views in the Eclipse interface: The "Hibernate Configurations" in the upper left pane; the "Hibernate Dynamic SQL Preview" and "Hibernate Query Result" in the bottom pane.
 At this stage, the functionality offered by the "Hibernate Configurations" view will be used to add a new configuration file (with a specific XML format), having the default name of "hibernate.cfg.xml".
 The content of this file for the implementation test Eclipse project is shown in figure 5.8 and includes the data base connection details and the SQL dialect to be used by Hibernate, which in this case is the PostGIS Dialect, extending the PostgreSQL Dialect existing in plain Hibernate.
 Other global configuration properties for Hibernate are also defined in this file.